rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.23.0.rst

 What's new
 ~~~~~~~~~~~~

-This release includes the following API changes:
+This release includes the following changes and enhancements.

 -  Stopped naming incremental backups with `incremental`.